athoug/100-days-of-code/r1-log-redo.md

 Today covered or rather revisited the state topic in the Wes Bos couse 'React For Begginers' and understood how it is the single source of truth [data container] in a react application. understood how to pass it and it's updateing functions into othe components [using props] also how to initialize and update states.
 Also covered how to render a list of components in JSX.
 Then i moved on to the 'React for Visual Learners' course and only covered props.

 I also continued with the [Vanilla JS Series](https://www.youtube.com/watch?v=wK2cBMcDTss&index=7&list=PLillGF-RfqbbnEGy3ROiLWk7JMCuSyQtX) and today was more DOM elements.
 Selecting using parent, child, siblings properties, and also covered creating elements from the DOM

+### R1D10: December 10 Monday

+Today started off with JS DOM it wa snice exploring the diffrent event objects ofered. of course we coupled events with event handlers.
+Also worked on React in Wes's course.
+It's still on states and updating them.
+I do feel i'm getting better but I think I think I need to revisit todays class tomorrow with the intro to firebase.
+Also covered the state topic in 'React for Visual Learners' here's [switcjing props with state](https://codepen.io/athoug/pen/xmxyVy)

+All in all a good day :)